What if I can only find 5 people for my team? Or what if I have 9?

 - pick up a schedule in the Youth Services Department

-Assignments for the First Written Battle will be available by the first Friday in February.
-When you receive the results of the Written Battles, you will be told if you are moving on to the next round and where you will be battling.
-Oral Battle participants will also be assigned to morning or afternoon Battles.
+Assignments for the First Written Battle will be available by the first Monday in February.
+When you receive the results of the Written Battles, you will be told if you are moving on to the next round and if so, where you will be battling.
+Oral Battle participants will also be given their morning or afternoon battle assignment.

 What if we have a conflict on Oral Battle Day?

-We are unable to honor requests to change times.
+We are unable to honor requests to change Oral Battle Day assignments.
 Therefore, we try to keep our schedule of dates the same year to year, and we make our schedule available in the early fall, so people can plan on Battle in advance.
 We realize that there are many Saturday activities for students, especially in the morning, which is why we allow two alternate members on each team.

 Why can't I find out the answers from the Written Battle?